AdrianAgulto/Red-Blue-Team-Splunk-Lab/README.md

 Spin up TWO VMs, One being Windows and the other being Kali Linux.
 On both VMs set the network adapter to the Internal Network setting while making both VM IPs static to the same network.
 This network scheme was selected for security reasons to keep the VMs from being accessible from the open web, while also being able to communicate with each other.
-The IP's in this lab are: Windows VM - 192.168.33.2, Kali VM - 192.168.33.3 For this lab, we will open up the RDP port(3389) and turn off the firewall on our Windows VM
+The IP's in this lab are: Windows VM - 192.168.33.2, Kali VM - 192.168.33.3 For this lab, we will open up the RDP port(3389) and turn off the firewall on our Windows VM.

 <img width="583" alt="image" src="https://github.com/user-attachments/assets/5b423ff8-596e-4f76-95a8-854c507c9b36" />